How to use my own PostgreSQL instead of the PostgreSQL bundled with Applications Manager ?

 • Specify the username of your own PostgreSQL.
 Change line

-username postgres AppModules TopoDB-MapDB-EventDB-AlertDB-PollDB-PolicyDB-USERSTORAGEDB-ApplnDB
+username dbuser AppModules TopoDB-MapDB-EventDB-AlertDB-PollDB-PolicyDB-USERSTORAGEDB-ApplnDB

 to

-username <PostgreSQL Username> AppModules TopoDB-MapDB-EventDB-AlertDB-PollDB-PolicyDB-USERSTORAGEDB-ApplnDB
+username <PostgreSQL username> AppModules TopoDB-MapDB-EventDB-AlertDB-PollDB-PolicyDB-USERSTORAGEDB-ApplnDB

 Example: